Skip navigation

 Course summary

-• Tailor your course to your interests - in your third year you’ll have a choice of modules, and in your fourth year you’ll be able to choose a specialism, allowing you to become an expert in what really interests you.
+• Tailor your course to your interests: In your third year, you’ll have a choice of modules and in your fourth year, you’ll be able to specialise in what interests you most and complete an independent research project, helping you stand out to future employers as an expert in your field.

 How to apply